Gutiérrez Braun

 Gutiérrez Braun is a district of the Coto Brus canton, in the Puntarenas province of Costa Rica.

 Toponymy

-Named after Hernán Gutiérrez Braun (1904-1980), an engineer and architect.
+Named after Federico Gutiérrez Braun (1883-1966), an engineer and cartographer.
 Initially at the moment of the creation on 31 July 2014 the district was erroneously named Gutiérrez Brown, but on 7 April 2015, the name was corrected to its proper and current spelling.

 History

 Gutiérrez Braun was created on 31 July 2014 by Acuerdo Ejecutivo N° 45-2014-MGP.

 Geography

-Gutiérrez Braun has an area of km² and an elevation of metres.
+Gutiérrez Braun has an area of 238.38 km2 and an elevation of metres.

 Demographics

 For the 2011 census, Gutiérrez Braun had not been created, census data will be available in 2021.

 Transportation

 Road transportation

 The district is covered by the following road routes: